tos-kamiya/win_wildcard/README.md

 win_wildcard
 ============

-Expanding wildcards in shells of Windows using the dir or the ls commands.
+Expand wildcards in shells of Windows using the dir or the Get-ChildItem command.

 ## Sample